 Goizueta’s North Star

-"I’ve always wanted to have students leave my class looking at the world differently than they came in."
+"I’ve always wanted to have students leave my class looking at the world differently than when they came in."

 Over the last three decades, Kazanjian has served Goizueta Business School in a multitude of capacities.
 He’s helped to advance the quality of faculty and the student experience.
 He’s worked to increase the character of the curriculum.
 He’s shared his knowledge, research and insight to countless students and staff members, thus helping them develop new perspectives and realize unseen potential.
 Kazanjian has served as a professor, led the school’s portfolio of degree programs, acted as interim dean and, now, guides many of the institution’s strategic initiatives.